 Your location, including the type of signals that are broadcast there.
 Contact your local cable or satellite provider for more information.

 Whether or not your TV signal is analog or digital.
-Analog TV signals are sometimes sent via cable, satellite, or over-the-air to an antenna.
+Analog TV signals are typically sent via cable, satellite, or over-the-air to an antenna.
 Digital TV signals are broadcast in a similar way, but are meant to provide superior picture quality and improved audio quality over analog.
 For detailed information on the various signal types that are compatible with Windows Media Center, see TV signals that are supported by Windows Media Center.

 Watch live TV on one channel while recording a show on a different channel.